NaoHTWK/HTWKVision/README.md

 3. The end-user documentation included with the redistribution, if any, must include the following acknowledgment:
-   "This product includes software developed by  o-Team HTWK (http://www.htwk-robots.de)."
+   "This product includes software developed by Nao-Team HTWK (http://www.htwk-robots.de)."
    Alternately, this acknowledgment may appear in the software itself, if and wherever such third-party acknowledgments